 This seems to elide a lot of the specific concerns about sourcing, debate, prior stances, consistency, harm, etc. that many others have brought up.
 As many are noting, Steve Vladeck had a nice summary of his own thoughts on this just today which dove into more of the details.
 I know you regularly collaborate with Steve on public commentary: maybe try to get him on the pod to talk about this!

-I’ve believed for a while now that the SCOTUS is just a group of nine partisan hacks engaged in kabuki theater—so in that sense, yeah, I guess the memos weren’t that revelatory.
+I’ve believed for a while now that the SCOTUS is just a group of nine partisan hacks engaged in legal kabuki theater—so in that sense, yeah, I guess the memos weren’t that revelatory.

 Since we can't comment on Stephen Sachs' post, I'll just pop back in here to note: a lot of hurried and fervent circling the wagons in here today!
 This is especially noteworthy as the hosts of the Divided Argument pod have time and again espoused a "we won't be breaking news and hot takes podcast" viewpoint (not that this necessarily carries over to the blog).